A Roam Round Rùm Expedition

 This event is limited to 6 places for safety reasons under guidance from Mountaineering Scotland.
 The route is well away from civilisation and in the event of an accident we would require the assistance of mountain rescue to get the injured person out.

 In the event of an adverse weather forecast this expedition may be altered or postponed by the event leader due to the higher level of risk involved with this type of activity.
-The leader will inform you by the Sunday evening prior to the start of the event.
+The leader will inform you approximately five days prior to the start of the event.